Skip to main content

 Expressions and the DSL

-Most numeric fields in component configuration accept either a plain number or an expression written in ProDex’s DSL (domain-specific language).
+Most numeric and logical fields in component configuration accept either a literal value or an expression written in ProDex’s DSL (domain-specific language).
 Expressions let you make models dynamic and data-driven.
+See The Expression Language for the full function reference, built-in variables, expression contexts, and common patterns.
 Common uses:

 • Routing logic: IF(ENTITY_TYPE == "TypeA", "path_1", "path_2")